 What is the most popular size for a saltwater tackle box?

 The most popular size for a saltwater tackle box is a large tackle box because many saltwater anglers use bigger lures.
 Therefore, they need more room to keep those lures.

 What are the three things you should take into consideration when purchasing a saltwater tackle box?

 The three things you should take into consideration when purchasing a saltwater tackle box are size, durability, and the amount of protection it offers for your gear.

 Every angler needs a fishing tackle box to carry all their stuff around and keep it organized.

-Saltwater anglers need extra care to purchase a durable, quality box that can withstand the salt and sun – two forces that can quickly destroy just about everything.
+Saltwater anglers need extra care to purchase a durable, protective box that can withstand the salt and sun – two forces that can quickly destroy just about everything.

 The best saltwater tackle box for you depends largely on your preferences.
-You’ll need a larger tackle box if you have a lot of stuff.
+A larger tackle box is great if you have a lot of gear or larger lures.